jackfsuia/ShampooSalesAgent/README.md

 ```
 That's all!

+If you want to use CLI instead of web as interface, just use `start_CLI.py` instead of `start.py`.

 If you don't have a KEY, click the link on those model names to apply/buy.
 Notice: **baichuan**, **qwen** is free for some of their models, **kimi** is free for 3 requests per minute, **gpt3.5/4** and **ernie** is not free as far as I know. **Huggingface model** is free,  and it can be model downloaded from huggingface, or your local finetuned model with a huggingface-like model path.

 By default, this agent proactively sells Shampoo.
 Write your own product information to [product_description](product_description) if you want to sell something else.
 The order infomation (name, address, phone number, purchase quantity, etc. provided by customers)  will be printed to [customer_orders.csv](customer_orders.csv).